All Episodes

 That's really embarrassing.

-If I'm you know, OSI, if it happens on an Air Force base, it's mine.
+If I'm, you know, OSI, if it happens on an Air Force base, it's mine.

 If I'm fucking NCIS and happens on a, you know, on a naval ship or some shit like that, it's mine.

-Anyway, Jonathan Varga, special agent, FBI.
+Anyway, Jonathan Varga, special agent, FBI, okay?

-So uh and this was done out of Waco, Texas, actually.
+So, and this was done out of Waco, Texas, actually.

-So um one of the officers.
+So, one of the officers.

-And I'm currently assigned to the San Antonio Division, Waco Resident Agency in Waco, Texas.
+I've been employed as an F SA or special agent of the FBI for over 16 years, and I'm currently assigned to the San Antonio Division, Waco Resident Agency in Waco, Texas.

-The San Antonio FBI office is very nice actually, guys.
+The San Antonio FBI office is very nice, actually, guys.

 Super nice.

-I'll show you out real quick.
+I'll show you how real quick.

 Has like a fucking museum in there.